 Court considers constitutionality of Ohio execution process

-There are 4 comments on the CBS 3 Springfield story from 14 hrs ago, titled Court considers constitutionality of Ohio execution process.
-In it, CBS 3 Springfield reports that:
+There are 4 comments on the WXIX-TV Cincinnati story from 15 hrs ago, titled Court considers constitutionality of Ohio execution process.
+In it, WXIX-TV Cincinnati reports that:

 A federal appeals court will hear arguments Tuesday over the constitutionality of Ohio's lethal injection process as the state tries to start carrying out executions once again.
 At issue is whether a contested sedative, midazolam, is powerful enough to put inmates into a deep state of unconsciousness before two subsequent drugs paralyze them and stop their hearts.